seattlerb/minitest_tu_shim/README.txt

-= mini/{test,spec,mock}
+= minitest_tu_shim

 * http://rubyforge.org/projects/bfts

 == DESCRIPTION:

-mini/test is a completely minimial drop-in replacement for ruby's test/unit.
-This is meant to be clean and easy to use both as a regular test writer and for language implementors that need a minimal set of methods to bootstrap a working unit test suite.

-mini/spec is a functionally complete spec engine.

-mini/mock, by Steven Baker, is a beautifully tiny mock object framework.
+minitest_te_shim bridges the gap between the small and fast minitest and ruby's huge and slow test/unit.

 == FEATURES/PROBLEMS:

-* Contains mini/test - a simple and clean test system (301 lines!).
-* Contains mini/spec - a simple and clean spec system (52 lines!).
-* Contains mini/mock - a simple and clean mock system (35 lines!).
 * Fully test/unit compatible assertions.
 * Allows test/unit to be required, firing up an autorunner.
-* Incredibly small and fast runner, but no bells and whistles.
 * Incompatible at the runner level.
+Does not replicate test/unit's internals.

+== HOW TO USE:

++ sudo gem install minitest_tu_shim
++ sudo use_minitest yes
++ there is no step 3.

 == REQUIREMENTS:

++ minitest
 + Ruby 1.8, maybe even 1.6 or lower.
 No magic is involved.

 == INSTALL:

-+ sudo gem install miniunit
++ sudo gem install minitest_tu_shim

 == LICENSE: